 Night of Jazz

 Trinity’s 13th annual Night of Jazz has been a long running tradition at Trinity.
-This year’s Night of Jazz is May 19th, in the THS Auditorium.
-You do not want to miss this time honored event.
+This year’s Night of Jazz was May 19th, in the THS Auditorium.

 Jazz in Trinity